A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Introduction

 \section{Introduction}

 Particle therapy represents a major advance in radiation oncology, offering superior dose conformality and enhanced biological effectiveness compared with conventional photon radiotherapy.
-By exploiting the finite range and sharp Bragg peak of charged particles, it enables highly localised dose delivery while sparing surrounding healthy tissues, a benefit that is particularly critical for paediatric malignancies and tumours near radiosensitive structures such as the brain, spinal cord, and optic pathways \cite{Salem2024ProtonReview, Khong2024PediatricPBT}.
-Heavier ions such as carbon exhibit increased effectiveness against radioresistant and hypoxic tumours owing to their high linear energy transfer (LET), which induces complex, clustered DNA damage that is substantially less repairable than that produced by low-LET radiation \cite{Helm2023HighLET, Sokol2023CarbonHypoxia}.
-As of 2024, over 120 proton therapy and 14 carbon-ion therapy centres are operational worldwide, with more than 300,000 patients treated with protons and over 50,000 with carbon ions by the end of 2022 — numbers that continue to grow \cite{Durante2024CurrentStatus}.
+Exploiting the finite range and sharp Bragg peak of charged particles enables highly localized dose delivery while sparing surrounding healthy tissues, a benefit that is particularly critical for pediatric malignancies and tumors near radiosensitive structures such as the brain, spinal cord, and optic pathways \cite{Salem2024ProtonReview, Khong2024PediatricPBT}.
+Heavier ions such as carbon exhibit increased effectiveness against radioresistant and hypoxic tumors owing to their high linear energy transfer (LET), which induces complex, clustered DNA damage that is substantially less repairable than that produced by low-LET radiation \cite{Helm2023HighLET, Sokol2023CarbonHypoxia}.
+As of 2024, over 120 proton therapy and 14 carbon-ion therapy centers are operational worldwide, with more than 300,000 patients treated with protons and over 50,000 with carbon ions by the end of 2022 — numbers that continue to grow \cite{Durante2024CurrentStatus}.

 Despite this physical precision, the full clinical potential of particle therapy remains constrained by several sources of uncertainty, among which biological uncertainty is one of the most consequential.
 Radiation response emerges from a cascade of processes spanning multiple spatial and temporal scales: from femtosecond energy deposition and nanometric track structure, through radiation chemistry and DNA damage formation, to cellular repair, fate commitment, and ultimately tissue- and organ-level outcomes.
-These processes are tightly coupled: microscopic stochasticity in energy deposition propagates through biological repair pathways and manifests as macroscopic variability in tumour control and normal tissue toxicity.
+These processes are tightly coupled: microscopic stochasticity in energy deposition propagates through biological repair pathways and manifests as macroscopic variability in tumor control and normal tissue toxicity.
 Capturing this causal chain requires multiscale models that integrate physics, chemistry, and biology across many orders of magnitude in space and time.

 In conventional photon radiotherapy, the linear-quadratic (LQ) model remains the dominant framework for describing cell survival and guiding clinical dose prescription and fractionation \cite{mcmahon2018linear, fowler1989linear}.
 While the LQ model is well supported empirically and computationally convenient, it is phenomenological in nature: its parameters $\alpha$ and $\beta$ are fitted to experimental survival data and do not derive from an explicit description of the underlying damage and repair processes.
 In particle therapy, the situation is further complicated by the strong dependence of biological effectiveness on particle type, energy, and LET, which the LQ model cannot account for without modification.
 RBE-weighted dose models, such as the Microdosimetric Kinetic Model (MKM) and its variants, are widely used in clinical practice to estimate cell survival and prescribe biologically equivalent doses \cite{Inaniwa2018SMK, bellinzona2021linking}.
 These models extend the LQ framework to account for the increased effectiveness of high-LET radiation, but they still rely on averaged quantities and deterministic assumptions, and are not designed to capture the stochastic, cell-level dynamics that govern radiation response in heterogeneous tissues.